Nespresso Original vs Vertuo - which one should you buy?

 Pros of Nespresso Vertuo

-- Can make longer filter-style coffees and espressos with one machine
+- Can make bigger and longer filter-style coffees and espressos with one machine

 - Barcode system adjusts the temperature, length and brewing time to suit the specific coffee you are making